-This is an ultra high quality ultrasound study of the heart which is performed as an outpatient.
-You are given sedation and a flexible problem is positioned in the esophagus (the food pipe between the mouth and the stomach) just in the back of the heart.
+This is an ultra-high quality ultrasound study of the heart which is performed as an outpatient.
+You are given sedation and a flexible probe is positioned in the esophagus (the food pipe between the mouth and the stomach) just in the back of the heart.
 Agitated saline may be injected to see if there are bubbles that pass through which could indicate a hole.
 The TEE is also used to examine the atria to determine if a thrombus is present.

 An outpatient procedure that uses electricity or medications to “shock” or convert an abnormal heart rhythm back to a normal.